openactive/harvester/README.md

 Create a new app via web interface.
 Europe region.

-Link GitHub account and set up deploys from GitHub repository.

 Set up Config Vars (Settings section):

 * ELASTICSEARCH_USERNAME
 * ELASTICSEARCH_PASSWORD
 * ELASTICSEARCH_URL - full URL, like: https://xxxxxxxxxxxx.eu-west-2.aws.cloud.es.io:9243/

+Link a GitHub account and set up deploys from GitHub repository.
+Set it up to deploy automatically from `master` branch.
+Start a deploy manually now.

+Go to the resources tab.
+Edit `web` and disable.
+Edit `worker` and enable.

 ### Kibana